 Most people don’t admit to being afraid; this refers especially to men.
-This is one of the reasons for denial and stigmatising of mental illness.
+That’s one of the reasons for the denial and stigmatising of mental illness.
 Showing vulnerable feelings is shameful in many people’s eyes.
-But everyone is fearful at certain times in life.
+But everyone is fearful of something, and at certain times in life.

-Someone once said to me: “Tell me what you are afraid of, and I will tell you who you are.”
+A friend once said: “Tell me what you are afraid of, and I will tell you who you are.”
 He was very good at knowing, being a psychic.

-One of my school friends was afraid of birds, for example, which, according to my psychic, is a sign of fearing “the other side”.
+Some people are afraid of dogs.
+Others are afraid of birds.
+My psychic friend said this latter fear represents a fear of the “other side”.
 This accords well with the arbitrary nature of many phobias, which are not linked to actual events in a person’s current or early life.
 Some of the members of my original family were extremely afraid of frogs.
 These harmless creatures were all around us on the farm, and they evoked extreme fear in the female members of the extended family, in spite of their never being known to hurt anyone.
+In literature, these creatures often represent sexuality.
+Carl Jung saw then as God’s first failed attempt to create a man.

 For a long time I was afraid to show my writing to others.
 Like a lot of writers, who tend to be sensitive souls, I preferred to immerse myself in the written word, rather than “leading from the mouth”.
 One or two rejections or unkind words, were enough to stop me from trying to get published.
 Joining a writing group marked my first breakthrough moment.
 Members of this group—part of the Fellowship of Australian Writers—gave me the ability to give and receive feedback in a safe and supportive setting.